nullworks-mirror/cathook/README.md

 ![banner](http://i.imgur.com/w96wdtE.png)
 [![CircleCI](https://circleci.com/gh/nullworks/cathook.svg?style=svg)](https://circleci.com/gh/nullworks/cathook)

-## Moving back to GitHub

-GitHub has restored our repo and we have decided to move everything back to GitHub.
-The update process will be automatic.

 ## Risk of VAC detection

 The software could be detected by VAC in the future.
 Only use it on accounts you won't regret getting VAC banned.